P E D A G O G Y

 I use "School House Rock" as a refresher and then ask students to define the grammar term and provide an example in a complete sentence.
-These short videos are memorable and fun, but BEWARE, you'll be singing "Conjunction Junction, what's your function," for the rest of the day.
+These short videos are memorable and fun, but BEWARE, you'll be singing "Conjunction Junction, what's your function" for the rest of the day.

-Online Grammar QUIZZES
+Online Grammar RESOURCES

 Cengage Learning - These grammar quizzes can be emailed to the instructor and cover everything from subjects and verbs in simple sentences to capitalization and punctuation.
 Quizzes take anywhere from three to five minutes to complete and there are about 100 to choose from.
 I often use as an extra credit possibility.

 Identifying Sentence Errors - SAT Practice Test - Sentences ask students to identify specific errors.
 There is also a "show me the answer" option with an explanation of the error.